The Beautiful Meaning and Purpose of Advent

 Advent Calendars

-Rooted in a tradition that spans centuries of church history, the modern version of the Advent calendar has been around since the nineteenth century.
+Rooted in a tradition that spans centuries of church history, the modern version of the Advent calendar has existed since the nineteenth century.
 Emerging from a Protestant Christian context, Advent calendars carry an underlying spiritual message of anticipation and hope.
 By helping us remember and reflect on the coming of Jesus Christ, Advent calendars can be a valuable aid for Christian families.
 While many outside the Christian tradition enjoy their yearly countdown calendar (and its hidden treats), the meaning behind the Advent calendar remains steeped in religious themes.
 More than just a countdown, marking the days of Advent serves as a time of spiritual reflection and preparation.

 Instead of strictly following the four-week Advent period, which can start anywhere from November 27 to December 3, an Advent calendar typically begins on December 1 and counts down the days until Christmas.
 Advent calendars now come in many forms, but the tradition began simply enough when German families in the mid-nineteenth century started counting the days until Christmas by tallying chalk marks on a door or wall.
 Variations of the countdown included lighting a candle or hanging a religious picture for each day leading up to Christmas Eve.
-Some families began making homemade Advent calendars to accompany their countdown and by the early 1900s, a few publishing companies and newspapers had produced simple printed calendars.
+Some families began making homemade Advent calendars to accompany their countdown, and by the early 1900s, a few publishing companies and newspapers had produced simple printed calendars.

 (excerpted from The History and Meaning of the Advent Calendar)